Droxford, Meonstoke and Exton Churches all collect items for the Meon Valley Food Bank, now based in Wickham every week.

 There are a wide range of voluntary organisations active in our villages, including the Community Care Group who provide transport to appointments and hospitals and a Welcome service operated by the Church.
 Other active interest groups are: Royal British Legion, Gardening Club with annual shows, the ‘Meonwarra’ ladies group, Saxon’s Men’s Group, Riverside Players (Play Reading), Singing groups and Cubs and a film night.

 The Local Area

 The Bridge Benefice is in the beautiful South Downs National Park, interwoven with such trails as the South Downs Way, the Wayfarers Walk and St Wilfrid’s Pilgrimage Trail which bring many visitors to the area and its churches.
 It is close to Bishop’s Waltham, a thriving traditional small town.
-We are in the Diocese of Portsmouth, with the Cathedral Church of St Thomas in the historic city of Old Portsmouth.
+We are in the Diocese of Portsmouth, with the Cathedral Church of St Thomas of Canterbury, the Cathedral of the Sea, in the historic city of Portsmouth.